-These standards are recognized by language schools and other institutions that employ foreign English teachers as well as major bodies within the field like the British Council.
+These standards are recognized by language schools and other institutions that employ foreign English teachers as well as major bodies within the field.

 Two-day weekend courses, two week classes, self-taught online classes with no live practice teaching – none of these meet the international standards and taking such classes, may help you get some jobs in some countries, but not will qualify you for the lion’s share of quality teaching jobs around the globe.

 To learn more about accreditation and international standards for TEFL Certification, read What is Accreditation for TEFL Certification Really All About?

 2. Taking a TEFL Class with No Live Practice Teaching (Practicum)

 Taking a class that incorporates live practice teaching with actual ESL students is critical for two reasons: